-The voter or designated representative must ask the Registrar to provide an Emergency Absentee Ballot Application by phone or in writing at any time prior to 2 pm on the day preceding the election and provide the name of the person selected to be the representative.158 The designated representative must "be age eighteen or older and [cannot] be an elected official, a candidate for elected office, or the deputy, spouse, parent, or child of an elected official or candidate."
-159
+The voter or designated representative must ask the Registrar to provide an Emergency Absentee Ballot Application by phone or in writing at any time prior to 2 pm on the day preceding the election and provide the name of the person selected to be the

 • The Emergency Absentee Application (ELECT-705) is given to the designated representative for delivery to the hospitalized voter at the hospital or to the voter at the voter's current residence as shown on the registration records.
 The Emergency AB Application may be faxed to the designated representative or to the voter.
-160
+159